ubipo/pfiers.net/src/content/projects/lakehopper.md

 ---

-[Lakehopper](https://lakehopper.pfiers.net) is my vision for an autonomous drone that can fly indefinitely by hopping from one lake to the next, recharging its batteries each time using solar panels.
+[Lakehopper](https://lakehopper.pfiers.net) is my vision for an autonomous drone that can travel long distances by hopping from one lake to the next, recharging its batteries each time using solar panels.

 As my [Master’s thesis](/content/dissertation.pdf), I developed Lakehopper’s